 Appropriate prenatal care and treatment of these conditions can prevent long-term complications from birth asphyxia, however, if a doctor or nurse does not properly respond to these situations, an infant may be left with permanent physical and mental disability.
 The dedicated team at Dolt, Thompson, Shepherd & Conway can thoroughly investigate your claim to determine if negligence occurred and who is responsible.

-Hypoxic-Ischemic Encephalopathy (HIE) is a diagnosis made by a neonatologist or pediatric neurologist and is frequently caused by birth asphyxia.
-HIE happens when the oxygen supply is cut off or limited and causes damage to brain cells and the spinal cord.
-HIE typically occurs during or immediately following birth.
-Infants can die from HIE, and the majority of others will be affected by mental retardation, epilepsy, learning disabilities, and cerebral palsy.
+Infants can die from oxygen deprivation during birth and the majority of others will be affected by mental retardation, epilepsy, learning disabilities, and cerebral palsy.
 Infants who were deprived of oxygen at birth are also at an increased risk for developing seizures.

 Dolt, Thompson, Shepherd & Conway works with experts in medicine to analyze tests such as MRI’s and CT scans to determine the links between fetal asphyxia and hypoxic-ischemic brain injury.
 Our Louisville birth asphyxia lawyers have obtained many successful judgments and settlements for injured children.
 We handle only a small number of cases at any given time to ensure that our clients receive personalized attention.